JeffMacaluso/JeffMacaluso.github.io/_posts/2018-05-26-LinearRegressionAssumptions.md

     Assumption not satisfied

-We're having signs of positive autocorrelation here.
+We're having signs of positive autocorrelation here, but we should expect this since we know our model is consistently under-predicting and our linearity assumption is being violated.
 Since this isn't a time series dataset, lag variables aren't possible.
 Instead, we should look into either interaction terms or additional transformations.

 ## V) Homoscedasticity